-Syntax Element Description DATABASE Specifies that the entire database is to be recovered (see Example 2-97 on page 2-192).
+Syntax Element Description DATABASE Specifies that the entire database is to be recovered (see Example 3-3 on page 3-12).
 The database must be mounted but not open.
 By default, the RECOVER DATABASE command does not recover files that are offline normal at the point in time to which the files are being recovered.
 RMAN omits offline normal files with no further checking.
-When recovering after the loss of control files, RMAN automatically updates the control file to point to the actual location of the datafiles on disk (see Example 2-99 on page 2-193).
-Note: If the RMAN encounters redo for adding a datafile, then RMAN automatically creates a new datafile unless the tablespace containing the added datafile is skipped during recovery.
-This situation can arise when a backup control file is restored prior to recovery and the backup control file does not contain a record of the recently-added datafile.
-DATAFILE datafileSpec Specifies a list of one or more datafiles to recover by either filename or absolute datafile number.
+When recovering after the loss of control files, RMAN automatically updates the control file to point to the actual location of the data files on disk (see Example 3-5 on page 3-14).
+Note: If the RMAN encounters redo for adding a data file, then RMAN automatically creates a new data file unless the tablespace containing the added data file is skipped during recovery.
+This situation can arise when a backup control file is restored prior to recovery and the backup control file does not contain a record of the recently-added data file.

+Syntax Element Description DATAFILE datafileSpec Specifies a list of one or more data files to recover by either file name or absolute data file number.
 The target database must be mounted or open.
-If the database is open, then the datafiles to be recovered must be offline.
-If you are not using a recovery catalog, then the filename must be the name of the datafile as recorded in the control file.
-If you are using a recovery catalog, then the filename of the datafile must be the most recent name recorded in the catalog, even if the name in the control file has been updated more recently.
-For example, assume that a datafile was renamed in the control file, but the instance fails before you resynchronize the catalog.
-Specify the old name of the datafile in the RECOVER command because this is the name recorded in the catalog.
-Note: You cannot arbitrarily recover individual datafiles to different points in time, although you can recover the whole database to a single point in time or recover wholly contained tablespaces to a point in time different from the rest of the database (TSPITR).
+If the database is open, then the data files to be recovered must be offline.
+If you are not using a recovery catalog, then the file name must be the name of the data file as recorded in the control file.
+If you are using a recovery catalog, then the file name of the data file must be the most recent name recorded in the catalog, even if the name in the control file has been updated more recently.
+For example, assume that a data file was renamed in the control file, but the instance fails before you resynchronize the catalog.
+Specify the old name of the data file in the RECOVER command because this is the name recorded in the catalog.
+Note: You cannot arbitrarily recover individual data files to different points in time, although you can recover the whole database to a single point in time or recover wholly contained tablespaces to a point in time different from the rest of the database (TSPITR).
 For more information on TSPITR, see the procedure described in Oracle Database Backup and Recovery User's Guide .
-See Also: datafileSpec on page 3-14 TABLESPACE tablespace_name Specifies a list of one or more tablespaces to recover (see Example 2-95 on page 2-191 and Example 2-96 on page 2-191).
+See Also: datafileSpec on page 4-15 TABLESPACE tablespace_name Specifies a list of one or more tablespaces to recover (see Example 3-1 on page 3-12 and Example 3-2 on page 3-12).
 The target database must be mounted or open.
 If the database is open, then the tablespaces to be recovered must be offline.
-Note: If the RMAN encounters redo for adding a datafile, then RMAN automatically creates a new datafile.
-This situation can arise when a backup control file is restored prior to recovery and the backup control file does not contain a record of the recently-added datafile.
+Note: If the RMAN encounters redo for adding a data file, then RMAN automatically creates a new data file.
+This situation can arise when a backup control file is restored prior to recovery and the backup control file does not contain a record of the recently-added data file.